paszu/3DSRepo/Part-4-(Getting-the-OTP).md

 11. **MAKE SURE YOU ARE IN RedNAND (IF YOU FOLLOWED PART 3, MAKE SURE THAT YOU SEE "EMU" IN FRONT OF THE VERSION NUMBER)**
 10. Update your **RedNAND** to the latest version using system settings if it is not already (**DO NOT ENTER DATA MANAGEMENT OR EXIT SYSTEM SETTINGS AS THIS WILL REBOOT YOU INTO SYSNAND**)
 12. Reboot into SysNAND
-3. **Make sure your WiFi is on (it has not been disabled from the SysNAND home menu settings), you will not be able to toggle it in 2.1**
+3. **Make sure your WiFi is on (it has not been disabled from the SysNAND home menu settings), you can only toggle it by pulling the battery which resets it to be on**
 2. Get into the Homebrew Launcher on SysNAND through the entrypoint of your choice
 11. Open Decrypt9 **(This can sometimes take a few tries)**, then go to "EmuNAND Options", then select the "Health & Safety Dump" option to dump Health & Safety to `hs.app` **(you can use Up and Down / Left and Right to change the name)**
 12. Press Select to eject your SD card, then put it in your computer